 A central part of our network construction is a recursively defined family of counting gadgets on which these minimum-cost flow algorithms take exponentially many iterations.
-These counting gadgets are, in some sense, simpler than Zadeh's 40 years old 'bad networks' [28] and thus interesting in their own right.
+These counting gadgets are, in some sense, simpler than Zadeh's 40-year-old "bad networks" [31] and thus interesting in their own right.
 By slightly perturbing the costs of the arcs according to the values of a given Partition instance, we manage to force the considered minimum-cost flow algorithms into enumerating all possible solutions.
-In contrast to mindless counters, we show that the algorithms are aware in the way that their internal state reflects whether or not they encountered a valid Partition solution (in the sense of Definition 1).
+In contrast to counters, we show that the internal states of these algorithms reflect whether or not they encountered a valid Partition solution (in the sense of Definition 1.1).

-Further results.
-We mention interesting consequences of our main results discussed above.
-Proofs of the following corollaries can be found in Appendix C. We first state complexity results that follow from our proof of Theorem 1.1.
+Further Results.
+We mention interesting consequences of our main results just discussed (proofs in Section 5).
+We first state complexity results that follow from our proof of Theorem 1.4.

-COROLLARY 1.1.
+COROLLARY 1.5.
 Determining the number of iterations needed by the Simplex Algorithm, the Network Simplex Algorithm, and the Successive Shortest Path Algorithm for a given input is NP-hard.

-COROLLARY 1.2.
+COROLLARY 1.6.
 Deciding for a given linear program whether a given variable ever enters the basis during the execution of the Simplex Algorithm is NP-hard.